 Subscribe to BobCAD-CAM's Tech Tuesday BlogJoin your fellow machinists.
 Get the latest Tech Tuesday CAD-CAM articles sent to your inbox.
 Enter your email below:

 Titanium is infinitely vital to the manufacturing industry due to its resistance to corrosion in sea water, aqua regia, and chlorine.
 When alloyed with iron, aluminum, vanadium, and molybdenum, among other elements, it produces strong, lightweight alloys used in the aerospace industry.
-Some other industries that benefit from titanium are automotive, medical prostheses, orthopedic implants, dental and endodontic instruments and files, dental implants, sporting goods, jewelry, mobile phones, and other applications.
+Some other industries that benefit from titanium are automotive, medical prostheses, orthopedic implants, dental and endodontic instruments and files, dental implants, sporting goods that can range from $499 or lower, jewelry, mobile phones, and other applications.
 Titanium can be recycled and used over & over again with almost no loss of quality.